SondagesPro/LS-cpVille/README.md

 Allows the use of multi text questions to get a Postal code, town name and Insee code.
 Users have an autocomplete helper to search for the town (only French town at the moment).

+**For future versions of LimeSurvey: it is preferable to upgrade to [SelectQuestionByResponses](https://gitlab.com/SondagesPro/QuestionSettingsType/SelectQuestionByResponses), which will be updated more quickly, and allows data to be managed via the LimeSurvey interface.**

 ## Installation

 ### Via GIT